TeachBooks/Sphinx-ref-graph/README.md

 - `refgraphtag`:
   - This directive can be used to assign a tag to a page, which will be used in the graph to group nodes together.
 - `refgraphhidden`:
   - This directive can be used to include hidden references, to force edges in the graph.
+- `refgraphignore`:
+  - This directive can be used to remove the relevant node entirely from the graph.

 ## Installation